by202/GPU-Evaluation-for-CIFAR-and-MNIST/README.md

-# GPU evaluation for CIFAR and MNIST
+# GPU Evaluation for CIFAR and MNIST